spotlightpa/poor-richard/content/news/2025-09-22-SPLSCOPARETAIN0925.md

 Justices Christine Donohue, Kevin Dougherty, and David Wecht were all elected as Democrats in 2015, and their party has held a majority on the state’s high court since.
 Republicans are pushing Pennsylvanians to vote “no” on their retention, which would lead to contested, partisan elections in 2027.

-The commonwealth’s top appellate court, controlled by a Democratic majority, has made <a href="https://www.spotlightpa.org/news/2025/09/judicial-retention-supreme-court-2025-guide-elections/#:~:text=What%20is%20this%20election%20about%3F">dozens of high-profile decisions</a> over the past decade that have shaped politics and policy.
+The commonwealth’s top appellate court has made <a href="https://www.spotlightpa.org/news/2025/09/judicial-retention-supreme-court-2025-guide-elections/#:~:text=What%20is%20this%20election%20about%3F">dozens of high-profile decisions</a> over the past decade that have shaped politics and policy.
 The accumulated impact has been noticeable to legal scholars — as well as political opponents.

 {{<embed/newsletter>}}